Two women engaged in a conversation, one with red hair and the other with blonde hair, indoors.

 Overextending ourselves and rejecting our wants and needs is an energy drain.
 We end up feeling depleted and, well, it can be a thankless job.

-When we ignore our own wants and needs by people-pleasing, we can actually end up feeling resentful toward those we’re pleasing.
+When we ignore our own wants and needs by people-pleasing, we may end up feeling resentful toward those we’re trying to please.
 We might not even be aware of our resentment, but it can come out through unhealthy relationship patterns or even physical symptoms.

 Mutual exchange is the key to a healthy relationship, both with yourself and others.